Cracking the Code of Your Most Stubborn Muscle

 Of all of the muscle groups which bodybuilders gripe about, calves may be at the top of the list.
 The baby cows are frustrating, notoriously “stubborn,” and probably the muscles most often accused of being victims of “poor genetics.”

-This madness must end!
+This madness must end.
 Calves are an important body part and should be trained with as much diligence as any other.
-The calves are responsible for a great many things of which you may not be aware: They help to protect the knee from injury, and the gastroc (short for gastrocnemius, the larger of the two calf muscles) is heavily involved in knee flexion, so stronger calves may result in stronger hamstrings.
+In addition to making your lower body sexy af, the calves are responsible for a great many things of which you may not be aware: They help to protect the knee from injury, and the gastroc (short for gastrocnemius, the larger of the two calf muscles) is heavily involved in knee flexion, so stronger calves may result in stronger hamstrings.

 Finally, big calves are cool.

 So why are they such a problematic muscle for so many people?

 Many people will vehemently deny it, but one of the more common reasons for stalled calf growth is sheer laziness: Calves fall pretty low on the average guy’s list of priorities.
 A solid tibialis anterior is just not as glamorous as bulging biceps, sweeping quads, or sexy glutes.
 Calves are often awarded the dubious moniker “auxiliary,” and — much like forearm or ab work — get thrown in at the end of a workout.

 Is this an effective way to achieve great lower leg development?
 I submit that it is not.
 First off, as any gym rat worth his salt will tell you, if you want to bring up a lagging muscle (or encourage significant growth in a muscle that’s not lagging), you need to treat it as a priority, not an afterthought that sometimes gets skipped altogether!
 This means you should be training those cows first, during your first workout of the week, not as a way to take a break from hitting double bi shots in the mirror.